morganholland/secondBrain/README.md

-# Enhanced Writing Bot - Based on Classic Writing Guides
+# Briefly - Enhanced Writing Analysis Tool

-A Python-based writing bot that analyzes and improves text based on proven writing principles from multiple authoritative sources.
+A Python-based writing analysis tool that analyzes and improves text based on proven writing principles from multiple authoritative sources.

 ## Key Writing Rules Applied

-The bot analyzes text against writing principles from:
+The tool analyzes text against writing principles from:

 ### Wes Kao's Principles (from Lenny's Podcast):
 1. **Super Specific "How"** - Focus on actionable implementation details rather than just "what" and "why"